GLYCAM-Web/gems/gemsModules/gems_module_template/readme.md

 - receive.py

 From there, you will need to:
+- register your new gems module with the common gems module settings.py
+- register your services in common/transaction.py
 - define your data models in a new file you will create, named io.py
 - validate incoming requests against those models via pydantic
 - create new python scripts (modules) for each service you need